 Job opportunities are expanding in Mississippi County, but this growing workforce has few options for housing near workplaces.
 Long commutes are common.
-With a new steel mill planned in Osceola, the East Arkansas Planning and Development District (EAPDD) and partners have a renewed interest in developing well-located, affordable, and desirable housing options.
-Community representatives are especially interested in how infill and redevelopment of property could capitalize on existing infrastructure and revitalize traditional neighborhoods.
+With a new steel mill planned in Osceola, the East Arkansas Planning and Development District (EAPDD) and partners had a renewed interest in developing well-located, affordable, and desirable housing options.
+Community representatives were especially interested in how infill and redevelopment of property could capitalize on existing infrastructure and revitalize traditional neighborhoods.

-At the request of Mississippi County leaders and EAPDD, the consultant team will work with community members, businesses, and local government representatives to expand housing options and address the related challenge of encouraging young people to stay in Mississippi County.
-The work under this project will build on EAPDD’s regional planning efforts through a 2011 grant from the U.S. Department of Housing and Urban Development.
+At the request of Mississippi County leaders and EAPDD, the consultant team worked with community members, businesses, and local government representatives to expand housing options and address the related challenge of encouraging young people to stay in Mississippi County.
+The work under this project built on EAPDD’s regional planning efforts through a 2011 grant from the U.S. Department of Housing and Urban Development.
 No report will be issued for this project.